Facilities and equipment

 Micro-CT scanning

-The micro-CT scanning service of the X-Ray Imaging Core is located in the Alfred Building on Mayo Clinic's campus in Rochester, Minnesota.
-The X-Ray Imaging Core has access to five different micro-CT scanner systems that are used to provide imaging services appropriate to the needs of various research applications.
+The micro-CT scanning service of the X-Ray Imaging Core is on Mayo Clinic's campus in Rochester, Minnesota.
+The X-Ray Imaging Core has access to four micro-CT scanner systems that provide imaging services appropriate to the needs of various research applications.
 These resources provide high-resolution, nondestructive 3D mapping of a sample's X-ray attenuation properties.

 - MCT4 scanner.
 This commercial scanner offers flexible geometric configurations and can support a wide range of custom applications, such as high-energy micro-CT and scatter experiments.
 The scanner is outfitted with a micro-focus X-ray source that has a tungsten anode.
 It provides three focus modes: focal spot size of 5 µm, 20 µm and 50 µm.
-It also provides a 40 to 150 kV range of operational voltages.
-The X-ray detector is a CMOS flat panel detector that offers a 15 cm x 12 cm active area, 95 µm pixel pitch, three-pixel binning modes and a frame rate of up to 30 FPS.
+It also provides a 40 kV to 150 kV range of operational voltages.
+The X-ray detector is a complementary metal-oxide semiconductor (CMOS) flat panel detector that offers a 15 cm-by-12 cm active area, 95-µm pixel pitch, three-pixel binning modes and a frame rate of up to 30 frames per second.
 Flexible positioning of the system hardware enables high-magnification applications yielding effective pixel sizes down to 5 µm.

 MCT4 specimen imaging scanner